fbpx

 WHO WE ARE

 The discussions that led to setting up The Amplify Project began before the pandemic, before the summer of George Floyd, before the world assumed its current shape.
-We both saw similar patterns in the publishing and theatre industries: Publishers saying they couldn’t find Black British writers, who felt that there wasn’t a sufficient market for the work they were receiving.
+Patricia and Pauline both saw similar patterns in the publishing and theatre industries: Publishers saying they couldn’t find Black British writers, who felt that there wasn’t a sufficient market for the work they were receiving.

-We wanted a practical response to these concerns, one that we could shape ourselves and reflected our interests, as writers ourselves, in the lives, work and practice of Black British writers, not just when their latest book, play or programme came out but as thinkers and artists in their own right.
-So we set up the podcast and accompanying website.
+They wanted a practical response to those concerns, one that they could shape themselves and which reflected their interests, as writers themselves, in the lives, work and practice of Black British writers, not just when their latest book, play or programme came out but as thinkers and artists in their own right.
+So they set up the podcast and accompanying website and have broadened the remit to included minoritized writers.

 If you like what you hear, please spread the word and recommend The Amplify Project podcast to your friends and colleagues.
 All the episodes can be found on your favourite podcast platforms; listen, like, comment and subscribe.

-Joining Patricia and Pauline for Series 2 are:
+Joining Patricia and Pauline for Series 2 were:

 Marketing Manager, Jennie Gentles